thoughtbot/backbone-js-on-rails/book/rails_integration/connecting_rails_and_backbone.md

 The default JSON representation of an ActiveRecord model is an object that includes all the model's attributes.
-It does not include the data for any related models or any methods on the model, but it does include the ids of any +belongs_to+ relations as those are stored in a +relation_name_id+ attribute on the model.
+It does not include the data for any related models or any methods on the model, but it does include the ids of any `belongs_to` relations as those are stored in a `relation_name_id` attribute on the model.

-The JSON representation of your ActiveRecord models will be retrieved by calling +to_json+ on them, which returns a string of JSON.
-Customize the output of +to_json+ by overriding the +as_json+ method in your model, which returns a Ruby data structure like a Hash or Array which will be serialized into the JSON string.
+The JSON representation of your ActiveRecord models will be retrieved by calling `to_json` on them, which returns a string of JSON.
+Customize the output of `to_json` by overriding the `as_json` method in your model, which returns a Ruby data structure like a Hash or Array which will be serialized into the JSON string.
 We'll touch on this more later in the section, "Customizing your Rails-generated JSON."

-==== Setting up Rails controllers
+#### Setting up Rails controllers

 The Backbone models and collections will talk to your Rails controllers.
 The most basic pattern is one Rails controller providing one family of RESTful